 - Be careful with dark colors in the beginning

 - Light colors open your eyes, dark colors make them appear more closed

 Learning your eye shape is one of the most important things that you’ll need to do.
 This will help you determine which colors of eyeshadow and eyeliner to use.
 After learning your eye shape, you need to find complementary colors.
-When you’re unsure, always remember that neutral colors work for almost every eye color.
+When unsure, always remember that neutral colors work for almost every eye color.